Do you suffer from hip pain traveling down the leg?

 Hip pain traveling down the leg is a complex ailment that is caused by a variety of conditions.
 The pain is a problem that limits your physical activities and causes discomfort.

 Understanding the pain you feel

 Pain in the hip is often associated with pain that travels down the leg.
-The hip joint is the connecting point for the thigh bone, and pelvis.
-Basically the hip itself is a ball-and-socket joint.
-Within the hip area are two important nerves, the sciatic nerve and the femoral nerve.
+Acting as a connecting point for the thigh bone and pelvis, the hip is a ball-and-socket joint that contains both the sciatic and femoral nerve.

 The sciatic nerve supplies sensation to almost all major muscle groups in the lower leg.
 The femoral nerve supplies sensation to the muscles in the front of the thigh down to the knee.
 Irritation or trauma to these nerves could produce hip pain that travels down the leg.

 Closed filled sacs called bursa are located adjacent to the tendons near the hip joints.
-This bursa, when working correctly reduces friction between tissues and the body.
-If the bursa becomes inflamed, there will be hip pain and sometimes a burning sensation.
+Bursa, when working correctly, reduces friction between tissues and the body.
+If the bursa becomes inflamed, both hip pain and a burning sensation may occur.
 Some symptoms you may experience are: